LinkedInLearning/github-actions-for-ci-cd-4375061/Ch04/04_08_solution_develop_a_deployment_pipeline/README.md

     1. Select `Save protection rules`.
     1. Run the workflow using the `workflow_dispatch` trigger to confirm the `production` environment prompts for a review before running.

-1. Update the summary to indicate all jobs have completed successfully
+1. Update the summary to indicate all jobs have completed successfully.

     Modify the last step in the `test-production` job so that the `echo` is directed to `>> $GITHUB_STEP_SUMMARY`: